Skip to main content

 UK Mobile Theft Statistics

 Real data on where, when, and how often phones are stolen across the UK.
-Updated with latest police and ONS data.
+Live data from police.uk, updated weekly.

 78,000